exercism/r/concepts/set-operations/about.md

 [1] TRUE
 ```

+In each case, the function returns a copy and leaves the arguments unchaged.

 ## Hash tables

-The vector operations described above are part of core R.
+The vector operations described above are part of base R.
 These are useful for small problems but become slow for large sets.

 Various third-party packages implement [hash tables][wiki-hash], to improve performance in some contexts.